 While most leading companies selling artificial products have numerous way to sink, float or suspend units, only Fishiding appears to have diversified into other uses and markets.
 Continuous variety and variation of materials has allowed Fishiding Reclaimed Artificial Habitat products to be used in many different ways.
 Lakes, ponds, rivers and brackish waters would be the obvious settings.
-Projects in the U.S. and abroad including: fish hacheries,aquaculture,garden/Koi ponds, aquariums and erosion control, continue to utilize the stable and life-like materials that run throughout the artificial fish habitat line of recaimed pvc materials.
+Projects in the U.S. and abroad including: fish hatcheries, aquaculture, garden/koi ponds, aquariums and erosion control, continue to utilize the stable and life-like materials that run throughout the artificial fish habitat line of reclaimed PVC materials.

-With over 20 models ranging from eighteen inches to fifteen feet tall, self opening and bend by hand, build your own with loose materials, or toss in lake right out of the box, a company truly promoting fish habitat improvement.
-Briar habitat designed to create snags and cover impossible to reach, excell in aquaculture and shore stabilization.
+With over 20 models ranging from eighteen inches to fifteen feet tall, self opening and bend by hand, build your own with loose materials, or toss in lake right out of the box, Fishiding .com is a company truly promoting fish habitat improvement.

 Suspending reclaimed pvc units into grow ponds for shrimp, only to be switched out with new fry to consume the periphyton growth formed on the surfaces from their parents.
 This is a case of massive surface area for nutrients to be cycled naturally back into food, working well in Belize.

-Massive clusters of fine, dense and snarled cover to allow shoreline stabilization and keep sediment from entering waterway.
+Massive clusters of fine, dense and snarled cover to allow shoreline stabilization, fish habitat and keep sediment from entering waterway.
 Planted in dry riverbed like balled bushes, creating shoreline erosion control while creating fish habitat.
 Allegany Reservoir/River.
 Seneca Nation Of Indians.

 Weighted habitat units for hatchery fish development, stay in place in grow ponds while helping fish learn to navigate and hunt within habitat before release.
 Re-usable, safe cover that can be disinfected between different species and batches of fish.
 Specific habitat models for use in forage grow ponds, increasing yields.
-Studys have shown that by installing habitat in barren hatchery pond settings reduces fish stress, which in turn grows healthier, smarter, certainly happier and hopefully...... superior surviving, well adapted fish.
+Studies have shown that by installing habitat in barren hatchery pond settings reduces fish stress, which in turn grows healthier, smarter, certainly happier and hopefully...... superior surviving, well adapted fish.
 Initial study data has shown increased size and weight of musky grown in Fishiding habitat vs. control/s.
 Ongoing pit tracking study in progress to monitor long term survival after release.
-Increase in baitfish reproduction observed as possible additional benefit within habitat grow ponds.
-Various sizes to accomodate tanks, ponds and raceways available for all species.
+Increase in bait fish reproduction observed as possible additional benefit within habitat grow ponds.
+Various sizes and shapes available to accommodate tanks, ponds and raceways can be made for any/all species.